finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **deleteDateFromCalendar**
 > CalendarDate deleteDateFromCalendar(scope, code, dateId)

-[BETA] DeleteDateFromCalendar: Remove a date from a calendar
+[EARLY ACCESS] DeleteDateFromCalendar: Remove a date from a calendar

 Remove a date from a calendar.